 The AC power cable is inserted into the AC power connector and plugged into a standard 3-way 110 or 220 volt outlet.
 The control has a universal AC input power module that allows the user to plug into either voltage without changing additional jumpers.
 In addition, the AC Power connector contains an integral fuse receptacle and line filter.

-The rear panel has an integrated hinged door to assist in servicing the unit.
-A remote communications link can be connected to one of the two serial ports and an external ground (PE) lug is also provided.
+A remote communications link can be connected to one of the two serial ports and an external ground (PE) lug for earth grounding of the unit is also provided.